 In turn, this causes your refrigerant to over-cool and freeze any condensation located on your air conditioner.
 It can also cause your air conditioner to blow out warm air.

 Inspect your air filters monthly.
 If you see dirt beginning to form, give it a clean.
 We recommend to clean or replace your filters every 3 months.
 If the filter looks unrecognizable, the best option is to replace your air filter.
+This is just one of many ways to save money on your A/C bills.

 2. Low Refrigerant